-- Eliminate fifteen existing allocated teaching positions due to declining enrollment (will be accomplished through attrition). - > Eliminate one preschool class due to declining enrollment (will be accomplished through attrition). - Realign ten existing positions to address district's highest priorities. - > Re-basing salaries and employee benefits to reflect existing staff and attrition savings.
+- Eliminate fifteen existing allocated teaching positions due to declining enrollment (will be accomplished through attrition). - > Realign ten existing positions to address district's highest priorities. - Re-basing salaries and employee benefits to reflect existing staff and attrition savings.

-- ➤ In-person virtual accommodations for teachers to provide support for classroom teachers needing accommodations. - > Teacher stipends to compensate teachers for concurrent teaching if hybrid learning continues next year, - Bonus/incentive pay for custodians and bus drivers to for additional cleaning and sanitizing of school facilities and school buses, - Recruitment incentives for bus drivers to increase the pool of qualified bus drivers,
+- In-person virtual accommodations for teachers to provide support for classroom teachers needing accommodations, - > Teacher stipends to compensate teachers for concurrent teaching if hybrid learning continues next year, - Bonus/incentive pay for custodians and bus drivers to for additional cleaning and sanitizing of school facilities and school buses, - > Recruitment incentives for bus drivers to increase the pool of qualified bus drivers,